cschwede/swiftdav/README.md

 swiftdav
 ========

-Storage backend for wsgidav using Openstack Swift.
-Sample config uses Pylons Waitress to allow chunked uploads; this is required by some clients (eg. OS X Finder).
+Webdav server using Openstack Swift as a backend.
+Sample config uses Pylons Waitress to allow chunked uploads; this is required by some clients (eg. OSX).

 Quick Install
 -------------